Rank-transformed subsampling: inference for multiple data splitting and exchangeable p-values: Method

 Alternatively, it can be that every $T_n^{(l)}$ is a deterministic function of $X_1, \dots, X_n$.
-This can happen, for example, when there are $L$ pre-specified ways of splitting the full sample.
+This can happen, for example, when there are $L$ pre-specified ways of splitting the full sample and every such way looks no different from any other way.
 We will study this case in the context of cross-fitting in \cref{sec:dml}.

 Throughout, we require that under the null, $T_n^{(1)}$ converges to a known, continuous distribution $F_0$, such as $\unif(0,1)$ or $\N(0,1)$.
 Without loss of generality, we assume $H_0$ is rejected for large values of $T_n^{(1)}$; other cases can be handled by redefining $T_n^{(1)}$, e.g., replacing $T_n^{(1)}$ with $|T_n^{(1)}|$ for a two-sided test, or with $1 - T_n^{(1)}$ for a p-value.
-To abuse the term slightly, we call the test that rejects when $T_n^{(1)} > F_0^{-1}(1-\alpha)$ the ``single-split'' test, even though $T_n^{(1)}$ may not be constructed with data splitting.
-Consider the aggregated or ``multiple-split'' statistic
+To abuse the term slightly, we call the test that rejects when $T_n^{(1)} > F_0^{-1}(1-\alpha)$ the ``single-split'' test, even though $T_n^{(1)}$ itself may not be constructed with data splitting.
+Consider the aggregated, ``multiple-split'' statistic

 constructed with a symmetric, continuous aggregation function $S: \mathbb{R}^L \rightarrow \mathbb{R}$, such as the arithmetic mean or the maximum.
-By taking $L$ reasonably large, we can expect that $\var[S_n \mid X_1, \dots, X_n]$ is small enough such that the aggregated test statistic is effectively derandomised.
-Note the restriction that $S$ is symmetric is rather reasonable: it follows from the Neyman--Pearson lemma that a most powerful test (for a simple null against a simple alternative) necessarily combines the exchangeable test statistics symmetrically in some fashion; see \cref{prop:most-powerful} in the Appendix.
+By taking $L$ reasonably large, we can expect that the conditional variance of $S_n$ given $X_1, \dots, X_n$ is small enough such that the aggregated test statistic is effectively derandomised.
+Note the restriction that $S$ is symmetric is rather reasonable: it follows from the Neyman--Pearson lemma that a most powerful test (for a simple null against a simple alternative) necessarily combines the exchangeable test statistics in some symmetric fashion; see \cref{prop:most-powerful} in the supplementary material.